Skip to main content

 Sign InTry a scan

-Chinese blue and white porcelain jar featuring a dragon motif and an unglazed base with potting marks - view 1
+A Chinese blue and white porcelain jar with a dragon design and an unglazed base showing concentric wheel marks. - view 1

 1/2